-Book a seat or a 'quick visit' slot
+Book a seat or a 'Click and Collect or Book return' slot

 Place your 'Click and Collect' requests ahead of time

 Make sure you have funds in your T-Card and Datapac Printing accounts